What Every Child Needs for Good Mental Health

 In our goal-oriented society, we often acknowledge only success and winning.
 This attitude can be discouraging and frustrating to children who are learning and experimenting with new activities.
 It is more important for children to participate and enjoy themselves.

-Try not to use TV as a “babysitter” on a regular basis.
-Be selective in choosing television shows for children.
-Some shows can be educational as well as entertaining.
+Try not to use screen time as a “babysitter” on a regular basis.
+Be selective in choosing programs for children.
+Some programs can be educational as well as entertaining.

 School should be fun!

 Starting school is a big event for children.
 “Playing school” can be a positive way to give them a glimpse of school life.

 Try to enroll them in a pre-school, Head Start, or similar community program which provides an opportunity to be with other kids and make new friends.
 Children can also learn academic basics as well as how to make decisions and cope with problems.

 Provide appropriate guidance and instructive discipline.

 Children need the opportunity to explore and develop new skills and independence.
 At the same time, children need to learn that certain behaviors are unacceptable and that they are responsible for the consequences of their actions.